THE MANY USES OF TERRACOTTA TILES – A DESIGNERS HISTORY

 Dark royal blue, for example, can be used with the various shades of terracotta as an accent and can create a graphic effect by way of contrast.
 Or alternatively for a trendier look terracotta can be complemented with lighter pastel blues, pinks and neutral beige colour combinations that can add femininity, elegance and timelessness to an interior.

-It would be impossible to discuss the uses of terracotta floor tiles however without locating specifically the timeless and exquisite style of the farmhouse, Provençal kitchen.
+It would be impossible to discuss the uses of terracotta tiles without locating specifically the timeless and exquisite style of the farmhouse, Provençal kitchen.
 Rustic kitchen interiors are notoriously hardwearing spaces that are easy to maintain for those where the kitchen space plays a central role within the home; as a place for cooking and congregating in families, with guests or pets even.

 Once sealed, terracotta tiles are easy to clean and because of their darker colour need cleaning far less regularly as what would be necessary with a lighter coloured ceramic or stone floor, perfect for an easy to use food preparation environment that is warm and brimming with rustic charm.
 Yet the material is versatile and has been utilised also for living room spaces bedrooms and bathrooms, used within the later largely as a result of being water, allergen and bacteria resistant.